FNNDSC/oldir/README.md

         return flatten(subpath_info), False
 ```

+#### `oldir` Implementation Details

+- `oldir` is implemented in async Rust, so it's _super fast_.
+- Errors are printed to stderr but otherwise ignored.
+- Symbolic links are not followed.
+- The algorithm uses an accumulator, it cannot yield output until it has run to completion.

 ### `oldirs_report`

 `oldirs_report` is a program which consumes the output of `oldir`, applying pretty-printing and optional filters.